Full circle ringing

-Technique
+English full-circle ringing technique

 Full-circle tower bell ringing in England developed in the early 17th century when bell ringers found that swinging a bell through a much larger arc than that required for swing-chiming gave control over the time between successive strikes of the clapper.
 A bell swinging through a small arc acts as a simple pendulum, at a time interval governed by its size and shape.
 By swinging it through a much larger arc approaching a full circle, control of the strike interval can be exercised by the ringer.
 This culminated in the technique of full circle ringing, which enabled ringers to control the speeds of their individual bells accurately to sound them in orderly sequences.
 From this was born the art of change ringing.

 Speed control is exerted by the ringer only when each bell is nearly mouth upwards and moving slowly near the balance point; this constraint and the rope manipulation involved normally requires that each bell has its own ringer.
 The tower bells involved range from a few hundredweight up to a few tons and are most commonly associated with churches as a means of calling the congregation to worship.

-Beginning in the mid-1980s, smaller sets of bells, known as "mini-rings," have come into existence.
+Beginning in the mid-1980s, smaller sets of bells, known as "mini-rings", have come into existence.
 Their primary applications are for training, demonstration or leisure purposes, with bells weighing anything from a matter of ounces, to two-and-a-half hundredweight.
 Most of these are in domestic settings and are privately owned, although some are owned by churches.